hyemin-hwang/AIcapstonedesign2021/README.md

 Participants are Lee Ho-jeong and Hwang Hye-min.

 dataset
-1. Cropped Images of Original Images (for One footprint)
+1. Cropped Images of Original Images (for One footprint) --> folder : crop_images
-2. augmented Images of mi and pp
+2. augmented Images of mi and pp --> folder : mi_pp

 You can accces the dataset at this URL: